Stock market today: Asian stocks mixed as Wall St inches toward bull market

 A day earlier, the SEC filed 13 charges against another huge crypto trading platform, Binance, and its founder.
 Binance said it had been in discussions to reach a negotiated settlement to resolve the SEC’s investigations.

-The frenzy around AI has helped a handful of stocks soar to immense gains this year, including Nvidia’s 164.5% surge.
+The frenzy around AI has helped a handful of stocks soar to immense gains this year, including a 164.5% surge in chipmaker Nvidia.
 That’s helped drive much of the S&P 500’s gains in 2023, but it’s also caused critics to question whether a bubble is forming.
-They also say the furor around AI may be masking weakness underneath the S&P 500’s surface.
+They also say the furor around AI may be masking weakness beneath the S&P 500’s surface.

 Even though the S&P 500 is nearing a bull market, almost as many stocks within it are down this year as up as worries remain about falling corporate profits, still-high inflation and much higher interest rates than a year ago.

-In other trading Wednesday, a U.S. crude oil fell 31 cents to $71.43 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, a U.S. crude oil fell 49 cents to $71.25 a barrel in electronic trading on the New York Mercantile Exchange.
 On Tuesday, it lost 41 cents to $71.74 a barrel.
-A barrel of Brent crude, the international standard, sank 36 cents to $75.93.
+A barrel of Brent crude, the international standard, sank 51 cents to $75.78 a barrel.

 Both were close to $120 a year ago but have fallen amid worries about a strapped global economy’s need for fuel.